arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 ```
 If you have a common icon class to the all existing icons, in this case `icons`.

 Add the below CSS snippet to that class.
-If you dont have any then you might need to add it.
+If you dont have any, then you might need to add it.

 ```